Women cricketers to undergo fitness tests via video link | Associated Press Of Pakistan

-Urooj Mumtaz, chair of the national women’s selection committee, said here on Sunday : “The modern day game requires players to maintain optimum fitness levels at all times.
+Urooj Mumtaz, chair of the national women’s selection committee, said: “The modern day game requires players to maintain optimum fitness levels at all times.
 Our aim is to develop a fitness driven culture and inculcate this within the system in order to produce elite athlete.

 “Considering that these are unprecedented and uncertain times and the players are confined to train in whatever spaces are available to them, the testing battery has been modified to ensure they can be conducted without any equipment while staying indoors.